signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

   :alt: initiator-security
   :align: center

-**Root Policy** – Policy or configuration of the top level for Initiator.
+**Security Policy** – Policy or configuration of the top level for Initiator.
 Choose from Passthrough, Programmable, Blocked, and Fixed-Secure.

+**Interface Security** – When the selected security policy is ‘Programmable,’ the user must choose the interface security as either ‘Secure’ or ‘Non-Secure’.

 **Device Policies** – Policy or configuration assigned for the connected Target device.
 This will also reflect in Target device’s setting.
 Choose from Passthrough, Programmable (Secure or Non-Secure), Blocked, and Fixed-Secure.

 .. image:: images/initiator-others2.png
   :alt: initiator-others